Skip to main content

 Extending MelleaSession

 Subclass MelleaSession and override any method to inject custom behavior.
-The example below gates all incoming chat messages through a Guardian safety check:
+The example below gates all incoming chat messages through Guardian Intrinsics safety checks:

 from typing import Literal